orbitalchicken/Roadmap/README.md

   - Unable to unlock the screensaver via LDAP with libpam-ldap and nscd packages installed pointing to an openldap server.
   - csd power: https://github.com/GNOME/gnome-settings-daemon/commit/82af1816f32a26f28027ea7ce8edc79cd833bc76
   - in HiDPI, keyboard applet, the flags is not the proper size.
 Hovering it fixes it.
+  - mounted volume applet: no notification when unmounting (as opposed to when it's done in nemo).
+  - gwl: Enable "application name" label.
+Open FF, open at least two browser tabs.
+Close FF.
+The label slides over the icon and doesn't disappear: https://kepkuldes.com/image/UoNHl
+  - nemo: custom folder colors are blurry (they use png instead of svg)

+xapps don't react consistently to ctrl+q and ctrl+w

 mintupdate:
     don't gather packages in checkAPT as root: https://github.com/linuxmint/mintupdate/issues/379